Back2Dev/.github/profile/README.md

 ## We want to
 <br>

-Help people get into the tech industry by providing challenges, mentorship, and guidance.
+Help people by using awesome technology.

 Most of what we do is online, but we are based in Melbourne, Australia :australia: